StanfordLegion/legion/compiler/doc/language.md

 concerns.
 Specifically:

-  * Legion captures parallelism which is difficult to describe in traditional programming models.
+  * Legion captures parallelism which is difficult to describe in traditional programming models, and at all levels of the compute/memory hierarchy.

-      * The Legion model encourages programmers to expose all levels of parallelism in an application.
-Legion can exploit different types of parallelism in different ways on different types of hardware.

-  * Legion understands the structure and movement of data.
+  * Legion understands the structure and movement of data, so that the programmer is freed from manually scheduling the movement of data around the machine.

-      * Legion is able to reason about the movement of data through the machine, can detect cases where a remote computation needs data, and can copy that data automatically.

-  * Legion runs on a wide variety of machines: multicore CPUs, GPUs, accelerators (including Xeon Phi), and clusters of machines (where each machine may possibly have a different configuration).
+  * Legion runs on multicore CPUs, GPUs, other accelerators (e.g. Xeon Phi), and (potentially heterogeneous) clusters featuring all of the above.

-      * Legion programs are guaranteed to run correctly on new hardware with zero effort.
-Tuning an application for optimal performance on new hardware typically requires programmer effort.

   * Legion is *not magic*.

-      * In general, tuning an application for performance is both application and machine-specific.
-As such, performance tuning is (and must be) the job of the programmer, not the job of Legion.
-It is expected that performance tuning will require programmer effort on each new machine.

-      * Legion provides a *default mapper* with heuristics for reasonable performance on many machines.
-The default mapper is intended to be a zero-effort solution for the initial development phase of an application, when the focus is on correctness rather than performance.

-      * Once a correct program is available, Legion provides a *mapping interface* for the programmer to specify, in as much detail as necessary, how to map an application onto a specific machine.
-These settings *preserve correctness*, so a program that is correct in one configuration will always run correctly everywhere, no matter what choices the mapper makes.
+Performance decisions are made by a user-defined *mapper*, rather than a heuristic runtime scheduler.

 ## Language versus Runtime

-Legion is implemented in two parts: a runtime library written in C++, and a programming language which is compiled into C++ source code.
+Legion is implemented in two parts: a runtime library written in C++, and a programming language with a compiler that produces C++ source code targeting the runtime.
+Legion programs can either be written in C++ and target the runtime directly, or be written in the Legion language.
+Compared to the runtime, the language features improved expressiveness and static and dynamic safety properties.

-The C++ runtime provides the lowest level of control to Legion programmers, with all the knobs exposed to provide maximum performance potential.
-However, programming to the runtime interface also tends to be error prone, as C++ is unable to verify that the client code is using the Legion runtime correctly.
-In addition, code targeting the Legion runtime tends to be verbose, making it difficult to read and write code in this manner.
-As such, programming directly to the runtime is recommended primarily for expert users with intimate knowledge of Legion semantics.

-The Legion language is an alternative which provides expressiveness and safety not available in code targeting the Legion runtime.
-Legion programs are typically more concise than the corresponding C++ programs, and are anecdotally easier to read and write.
-The Legion compiler checks many safety properties of Legion programs, resulting in fewer errors slipping through to runtime.
-This aspect of Legion is particularly nice, because debugging parallel distributed programs tends to be a difficult and frustrating process.
-The Legion compiler then translates Legion programs into C++ source code, which can be turned into a standalone executable, or linked into a pre-existing application.

 The remainder of this document introduces the Legion language.
 For information on the Legion runtime, refer the runtime documentation (forthcoming).

 # Quickstart Guide